Operational Systems

 System: Built a repeatable workflow that provisions the operational structure for each clinic, including registration tracking, participant information, and reporting views.

-Impact: Saved hours of administrative work and standardized setup across dozens of annual clinics.
+Impact: Saves 2–3 hours of administrative work per clinic and standardized setup across 50–60 annual clinics.

 Problem: Tools supporting knowledge and innovation, library, and some practice management functions were tracked across separate records and systems, making it difficult to understand relationships between products, contracts, and budgets.

-System: Designed a connected ecosystem using unique product identifiers to track products, contracts, and budgets independently or holistically while preserving historical data.
+System: Designed a connected ecosystem using unique product identifiers to track products, contracts, and budgets independently or holistically.

 Impact: Created a more unified view of the department’s technology environment and vendor spend over time.